Internships & Clinical Observations

 Students who are pursuing a career in ABA may earn academic credit for the semester in which the initial training and subsequent supervised client contact hours are completed.
 The ABA internship has its own application process.
 Interested students should contact Miriam Newmark, Maryland Clinical Director of Attentive Behavior Care, Inc., at 410-424-7000 ext.
 131 or at firstname.lastname@example.org to apply for a position.
 Once hired, students should then contact the Internship Program Coordinator.

-The deadline to submit an application for the Spring Semester is December 31st.
+The deadline to submit an application for the Fall 2020 Semester is August 26th and for the Spring 2021 Semester is January 17th.
 Late applications will be accepted only if there are open slots.
 Upon acceptance/approval, the student must then register for the 1-2- or 3-credit Internship course.
 Please make sure to speak with your advisor, prior to applying.
 Completed application forms are sent directly to the Internship Coordinator.
-For any questions related to the program or for pre-approval questions, please contact Mrs. Rachel Wainhaus, Internship Coordinator, at email@example.com.
+For any questions related to the program or for pre-approval questions, please contact email@example.com.

 Student teaching is a requirement of the Jewish education major and education minor.
 Students should register for this course during the spring semester of the their senior year.
 Students registering for the course must fill out the Student Teaching Application, which will assist staff in placing you.
 This course is only open to Jewish education majors, education minors or students who have fulfilled the prerequisite education coursework.